top of page

 Our Archery range Specifications: 10m Waiting line, 10m shooting line, 15m each side of the furthest targets, 40m minimum overshoot.

-Firelighting requires a outdoor area.
+Fire Lighting requires a outdoor area.
 We provide a steel fire pit so no scorched ground will occur.
 If we are inside then we can still talk about and show our toolkits.

 So what does an 'Ancient Ways' day look like?

-Sparks from iorn pyrites and the glow from a new ember will encompas the sounds and smells of the stone age as we delve into the stone age toolkit.
-Now students can handle origional artifacts, and after a demonstration of ancient crafts, try their hand at shaping bone and antler to make an creative assembly of stone age tools which they can show to the group at the end of the first half of the day.
+Sparks from iorn pyrites and the glow from a new ember will encompass the sounds and smells of the stone age as we delve into the stone age toolkit.
+Now students can handle original artifacts, and after a demonstration of ancient crafts, try their hand at shaping bone and antler to make an creative assembly of stone age tools which they can show to the group at the end of the first half of the day.

 Visiting us ...